 The shadow of COVID-19 looms large over the year 2020, and it’s unlikely to change any time soon.
-More than 3 million people have been infected globally, and the symptoms caused by the disease can range from annoying to incapacitating.
+Nearly 9.7 million people have been infected globally, and the symptoms caused by the disease can range from annoying to incapacitating.

 Why the wide variance in symptoms?
 Nobody is 100% certain, but we do know that seniors and people with pre-existing conditions like diabetes or hypertension have the highest risk of severe illness.
 Tap or click here to see some of the telltale symptoms of COVID-19.

 Despite most people describing the well-known signs like fever and a dry cough, some patients experienced different symptoms that went ignored or underestimated.
 In light of this, the CDC has updated its symptom profile with new signs you can check yourself for at home.
 Here’s what we know.